-Coming back from a relaxing dive and now feel very tired and very hungry like you could the biggest plate of food possible.
+Coming back from a relaxing dive and now feel very tired and very hungry like you could eat the biggest plate of food possible.
 All you want to do is sleep.
-And now wondering why so you always feel tired after Scuba Diving.
+And now wondering why so you always feel tired after scuba diving.

-The reason that no matter how much fun diving is, its a lot of work.
+The reason is that no matter how much fun diving is, it’s a lot of work.
 There are a few contributing factors from anxiety, decompression stress, exercise, and seasickness that all contribute to you feeling tired after a relaxing dive.

 In this post, we will go through why scuba diving makes you feel tired after diving.
 Let’s get started!

 They are contributing factors that make divers very tired.
-Lets look at the contributing factors.
+Let us look at the contributing factors.

 If a dive ascend is mismanaged you can get decompression sickness, and may feel sluggish, and a need to sleep after diving.